stepan-a/covid-19/README.md

-# COVID-19: data, charts and interpretations in Europe
+# COVID-19: data, charts and interpretations
-I worked on COVID-19 (Coronavirus) to see how it spreads around the world.
-I built charts and collected data, built dashboards and interpretations...

-You can see how the virus spreads in France, Luxembourg, Spain, Belgium, United Kingdom (UK) compared to Italy and China.
+You can find on this repository many charts and data about Coronavirus (COVID-19) disease, especially in Europe.
+Most of data come from CSSE, but I also add data of my own to have up-to-date data.

 # All charts
 Below are all the charts done.
 You can download the `PNG` file by clicking on the PNG link for each chart.
 You will soon be able to access and download interactive HTML charts.